SunnySuite/Sunny.jl/README.md

 ## Overview

-Sunny is a Julia package for modeling atomic-scale magnetism using classical spin dynamics with quantum corrections.
-It provides powerful tools to estimate dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, enabling quantitative comparison with experimental scattering data, e.g., neutrons or x-rays.
+Sunny is a Julia package for modeling atomic-scale magnetism.
+Through spin dynamics simulations, it enables direct comparison with experimental scattering data, e.g., neutrons or x-rays.
+Ease of use is a priority, with tools for symmetry-guided modeling and interactive visualization.

+At low-temperatures, Sunny supports the usual linear spin wave theory of spin dipoles, and its [multi-flavor generalization](https://arxiv.org/abs/1307.7731).
+At finite temperatures, Sunny can calculate the dynamical structure factor using classical spin dynamics with [quantum corrections](https://arxiv.org/abs/2310.19905).
+Langevin coupling to a thermal bath makes possible the study of non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.
+Sunny also provides powerful Monte Carlo algorithms for collecting statistics in thermal equilibrium.

 A unique feature of Sunny is its treatment of spins as [SU(_N_) coherent states](https://arxiv.org/abs/2106.14125).
 This theory generalizes Landau-Lifshitz spin dynamics to a [nonlinear Schrödinger equation](https://arxiv.org/abs/2204.07563), which retains $N=2s+1$ levels for each quantum spin-_s_ state.
-This generalization is important for models with strong single-ion anisotropy (see our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/03_LSWT_SU3_FeI2.html)**) and for [localized "units" of strongly entangled spins](https://arxiv.org/abs/2405.16315).
-Efficient simulation is enabled by several algorithmic developments as listed on our [publications page](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).
+The generalization is important for models with strong single-ion anisotropy (see the **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/stable/examples/03_LSWT_SU3_FeI2.html)**) and for [localized "units" of strongly entangled spins](https://arxiv.org/abs/2405.16315).
+Efficient simulation is enabled by [several algorithmic advances](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

-At low-temperatures, Sunny supports the usual linear spin wave theory for spin dipoles, and its ['multi-boson' generalization](https://arxiv.org/abs/1307.7731).
-At finite temperatures, Sunny can calculate the dynamical structure factor using classical spin dynamics with quantum corrections.
-Langevin coupling to a thermal bath additionally makes possible the study of various non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.

-Sunny provides a number of tools to facilitate the specification and solution of spin Hamiltonians.
-This includes spacegroup symmetry analysis, powerful Monte Carlo sampling algorithms, and interactive 3D visualization.

 ## Try it out!

-[Download Julia](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia) and try the **[Sunny Tutorials](https://sunnysuite.github.io/Sunny.jl/dev/examples/01_LSWT_CoRh2O4)**.
-For traditional linear spin wave theory, see also the **[SpinW ports](https://sunnysuite.github.io/Sunny.jl/dev/examples/spinw/SW01_FM_Heseinberg_chain.html)**.
+[Install Sunny](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia) and try the **[Tutorials](https://sunnysuite.github.io/Sunny.jl/stable/examples/01_LSWT_CoRh2O4)**.
+For traditional linear spin wave theory, see also the **[SpinW ports](https://sunnysuite.github.io/Sunny.jl/stable/examples/spinw/SW01_FM_Heseinberg_chain.html)**.

-Sunny is evolving rapidly.
-[Version History](https://sunnysuite.github.io/Sunny.jl/dev/versions/) lists the new features and breaking changes.
+See [Version History](https://sunnysuite.github.io/Sunny.jl/dev/versions) for new features and breaking changes.
 To install a specific version of Sunny, say `v0.x`, use the command `add Sunny@0.x`.

 ## Other spin wave codes

-Sunny is inspired by SpinW, especially regarding symmetry analysis, model specification, and linear spin wave calculations.
+Sunny is inspired by SpinW, especially regarding symmetry analysis and traditional spin wave theory.
 Relative to other spin wave codes, this table highlights Sunny's special features (as of 2024):

 | | [McPhase](https://github.com/mducle/mcphase) | [SpinW](https://github.com/SpinW/spinw) | Sunny |
 | -- | -- | -- | -- |